 - If you don’t love the texture of onions, try mincing them very finely.
 They’ll melt right into the casserole, and you won’t notice anything but the flavor– it’s one of my favorite tips for picky eaters.

 - When I don’t have time to do a spice mix, I’ll just reach for pre-mixed seasonings.
-Italian seasoning is especially good in this recipe.
+Italian seasoning is especially good in this chicken and rice recipe.

 - Don’t skip covering the casserole with foil—it traps the steam and helps cook the rice until it’s perfectly fluffy, not mushy.